washu/moped_footnotes/README.md

-# MongoFootnotes
+# MopedFootnotes

-Adds Mongo queries to the rails-footnote gem this will not work with the newest version of mongoid as it doesnt use the offical driver.
+Adds Mongo queries to the rails-footnote gem
+This gem only works for moped.

 ## Installation

 Add this line to your application's Gemfile:

     gem "rails-footnotes", ">= 3.7", :group => :development
-    gem 'mongo_footnotes', :group => :development
+    gem 'moped_footnotes', :group => :development

 And then execute: